KDills2246/dataviz_final_project/project-03/kdills_project_03.md

 ## Top 100 Songs

-I decided to use the text mining techniques I have learned over tha past few semesters to examine the lyrics of a few of the top hit songs.
+I decided to use the text mining techniques I have learned over the past few semesters to examine the lyrics of a few of the top hit songs.